Upper Chapman Valley railway line: History

 The Northampton railway line, officially opened in July 1879, was the first government railway line to be built in Western Australia.

-The Upper Chapman Railway Act 1909, an act by the Parliament of Western Australia assented to on 16 January 1909, authorised the construction of the section of the Upper Chapman Valley railway line from Glenfield to Naraling.
+The Upper Chapman Railway Act 1909, an act by the Parliament of Western Australia granted assent on 16 January 1909, authorised the construction of the section of the Upper Chapman Valley railway line from Glenfield to Naraling.
 The contract to construct this 42 km section of railway was awarded to Rennie & Hill on 27 August 1909 and the railway line was officially opened on 1 October 1910.

-The Naraling-Yuna Railway Act 1911, assented to on 16 February 1911, authorised the construction of the extension of the railway line from Naraling to Yuna.
+The Naraling–Yuna Railway Act 1911, assented to on 16 February 1911, authorised the construction of the extension of the railway line from Naraling to Yuna.
 The contract for the 19 km Naraling to Yuna section was awarded to the Western Australian Public Works Department on 30 June 1911 and the railway line opened on 3 May 1912.

-The Yuna-Dartmoor Railway Act 1933, assented to on 24 November 1933, authorised an extension of the railway line from Yuna to Dartmoor.
+The Yuna–Dartmoor Railway Act 1933, assented to on 24 November 1933, authorised an extension of the railway line from Yuna to Dartmoor.
 This 82 km section was surveyed but never constructed.
 Even when authorised, this line was not without opposition in parliament but the area was not considered suitable for road transport at the time and the new line was thought to be beneficial for 300 farms in the area.
 The Yuna to Dartmoor extension was not constructed because of difficult conditions during the Great Depression.
 By 1936, unconstructed but approved railway lines like the Dartmoor extension and the Southern Cross Southwards Railway were deferred, with the possibility of constructing them if improved conditions warranted it.
 The two railway lines had received little funding in the previous year, sufficient only to cover preliminary work and survey expenses.